TechAtNYU/CourseHelper/apps/docs/src/content/docs/getting-started/quick-start.md

 - **Node.js**: Version 20 or higher.
 - **Bun**: A fast JavaScript all-in-one toolkit.
 Bun is used as the package manager for this project.
 You can find installation instructions on the [official Bun website](https://bun.sh/).
-- **Doppler**: For managing environment variables and secrets.
-You will need to create a Doppler account and project to store the necessary API keys and configuration.

 ### Nix-based Setup